tgblinks/libsearch/README.md

 # libsearch
-This is a library Search Suite for Schools and Colleges
+This is an open source library Search Suite for Schools and Colleges you are free to make your commits.

+Thanks
+TG